deepjoy10x/aboUTME/README.md

 select your OpenGarage as the garage door and the contact sensor.

-The idea behind this SmartApp is that whenever the contact sensor's state
+The idea behind this SmartApp is that whenever the contact sensor's state changes, it will ask the garage door to refresh its state, so your garage door's state will update in seconds instead of minutes.

+You can also get push/sms notifications when your garage door device handler has HTTP request failures.

+## Presence and Garage Door SmartApp